argumentcomputer/sphinx/recursion/gnark-ffi/assets/ISphinxVerifier.txt

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.25;

-/// @title SP1 Verifier Interface
+/// @title Sphinx Verifier Interface
-/// @author Succinct Labs
-/// @notice This contract is the interface for the SP1 Verifier. interface ISP1Verifier {
+/// @notice This contract is the interface for the Sphinx Verifier. interface ISphinxVerifier {
-    /// @notice Returns the version of the SP1 Verifier. function VERSION() external pure returns (string memory);
+    /// @notice Returns the version of the Sphinx Verifier. function VERSION() external pure returns (string memory);

     /// @notice Verifies a proof with given public values and vkey.